-So if you're a woman preparing to give a wedding speech and looking for some hot tips, then read my hot tips on How To Give A Great Bride's (Or Bridesmaid's) Speech At A Wedding in the Huffington Post.
+So if you're a woman preparing to give a wedding speech and looking for some tips then read my advice on How To Give A Great Bride's (Or Bridesmaid's) Speech At A Wedding in the Huffington Post.

 Very chuffed to see the great write up about my business in today's Sydney Morning Herald and The Age about unusual small businesses.
 You can outsource anything these days!

-As a professional wedding speechwriter I’m often asked for my top tips for delivering a great speech so I've pulled together my favourite six.
+As a professional wedding speechwriter I’m often asked for my tips for delivering a great speech.
+There soo many great ones but here are my favourite six.

 1. Practice but don’t memorise